YTA News

 Claudia has been YTA’s Administrative Director since 2017.
 Prior to that she honed her tennis administrative skills having spent 17 years at the Bay Club (formerly San Francisco Tennis Club) and was the acting Facility Coordinator and Tournament Director for the San Francisco Rec & Park Department at the Golden Gate Park Tennis Complex (prior to the renovation).

-She has a bachelor’s degree from the University of California, Santa Barbara, is an active USTA tennis player and the proud parent of two daughters who both currently play on the UC Davis tennis team.
+She has a bachelor’s degree from the University of California, Santa Barbara, is an active USTA tennis player and the proud parent of two daughters who both played on the UC Davis tennis team.
 One of her favorite things about working for YTA is visiting the program sites and engaging with the students.

 Thomas White